 Photo from Wikimedia, Creative Commons, by Chris73.
 No edits made.

-"Hakarl" is a fermented Greenland shark.
-These are poisonous when fresh as they contain a deadly amount of ammonia, but they are safe to eat after being buried in a hole to ferment for six weeks (and up to 12 weeks).
+"Hakarl" is a fermented Greenland shark, and it's perhaps the most infamous of all Icelandic food.
+Greenland sharks are poisonous when fresh as they contain a deadly amount of ammonia, but they are safe to eat after being buried in a hole and left to ferment for six weeks (and up to 12 weeks).

-It’s then hung to dry for four to five months and then served in cubes.
-This peculiar method of preparing a meal is age-old, and its exact origins are not clear, but it's been used in Iceland for centuries.
+The meat is then hung to dry for four to five months and then served in cubes.
+This peculiar meal preparation method is age-old, and its exact origins are unclear.

-In recent years it has become customary to drink a shot of Brennivin (Iceland's national spirit) after eating Icelandic fermented shark to help get rid of the flavor.
+In recent years, it has become customary to drink a shot of Brennivin (Iceland's national spirit) after eating Icelandic fermented shark to help get rid of the flavor.
+It’s a true test of courage for those exploring Iceland food!

 Svid - Boiled Sheep Head